-If you have hanging server but no useful errors are shown in /var/log/messages, the way to find the reason is to install and configure KDUMP, so it will create a core dump file when server hungs.
-In some cases KDUMP could not help on XEN PV machines, however in any case you should try, on regular servers is really doing a good job.
+If you have a hanging server but no useful errors are shown in /var/log/messages, the way to find the reason is to install and configure kdump, so it will create a core dump file when the server hangs.
+In some cases kdump could not help on XEN PV machines, however, in any case, you should try it as on regular servers it is really doing a good job.

-Here are steps to install and configure KDUMP:
+Here are the steps to install and configure kdump:

 - Install kexec-tools:

 Edit /etc/kdump.conf, and set path variable to point to a directory with enough space to hold kernel dump file (default location is /var/crash/).
 File size will be about the size of the server RAM + 1GB.